UWCS/rs118/src/ttt.md

 The first bit you've already written, but we need to do the rest too

-**Task 2.1**: Write some code to prompt for user input in a loop, storing whatever data they enter with a `let` binding.
+**Task 2.1**: Write some code to prompt for user input in a loop, storing whatever data they enter.

 What kind of loop do you want (`for`/`while`/`loop`), and when do you want to break out of it/jump back to the top of it?
 Consider your control flow carefully here.
 You'll also need some way to read user input from the terminal.
 Rust has a [`Stdin` struct](https://doc.rust-lang.org/std/io/fn.stdin.html) with a `read_line()` method in it's standard library.
 The Book and Rust by Example have some good examples of this.